lixi-ui/lixi-ui-vue/src/components/icon/doc/index.en-US.md

 # Icon

-Element Plus provides a set of common icons.
+Lixi provides a set of common icons.

 :::warning
-Element Plus team is replacing all **Font Icon** in the previously built components to **SVG Icon**, please keep you eyes on [ChangeLog](/#/en-US/component/changelog), for getting latest updates, **Font Icon** will be deprecated after the first stable release.
+Lixi team is replacing all **Font Icon** in the previously built components to **SVG Icon**, please keep you eyes on [ChangeLog](/#/en-US/component/changelog), for getting latest updates, **Font Icon** will be deprecated after the first stable release.
 :::

 ## SvgIcon Usage